-Faculty Guides serve the College and Graduate School of Arts and Sciences community as an independent and confidential resource to discuss challenging faculty issues and identify related information regarding institutional policy.
+Faculty Guides serve the University community as independent resources to discuss challenging faculty issues and identify related information regarding institutional policy.
 Through their service, Guides help ensure the appropriate use of policies, and thereby a positive and equitable work environment.

 Guides are also available to chairs.
 Although chairs have comparable policy expertise, Guides can help chairs consider multiple perspectives and understand the university policy environment more broadly.